SBFRF/getdata/netCDF_howTo.md

-Whatís in a netCDF file:
+# What‚Äôs in a netCDF file:
-To take a quick look at an included netCDF with Matlab: ncn = 'FRF_wave_metadata_CS01-SBE26.nc';  % file name, add full path if not in current directory ncdisp(ncn);  % this is a way to take a quick look at whatís in a file, will spit out all attributes, dimensions, and variables (but not the data) to the command line
+To take a quick look at an included netCDF with Matlab: ncn = 'FRF_wave_metadata_CS01-SBE26.nc';  % file name, add full path if not in current directory ncdisp(ncn);  % this is a way to take a quick look at what‚Äôs in a file, will spit out all attributes, dimensions, and variables (but not the data) to the command line
-Global attributes: These are meant to apply to all data contained in the file and often include things like where the data was collected (e.g. lat, lon, depth), what instrument (e.g. make, model, serial number), and really anything else you as a data provider would want a user to know (e.g. summary, ìThis data was collected as part of whatever project, in whatever facility, Ö).
+Global attributes: These are meant to apply to all data contained in the file and often include things like where the data was collected (e.g. lat, lon, depth), what instrument (e.g. make, model, serial number), and really anything else you as a data provider would want a user to know (e.g. summary, ‚ÄúThis data was collected as part of whatever project, in whatever facility, ‚Ä¶).
 These are specified in a global attributes .yml file.
 A list of example global yml files is below.

 Dimensions: These specify the size of your data variables.
 If you just have time series data, you only need 1 dimension, time.
 If you have time series profile data (e.g. ADCP) you might have 2 dimensions, time and depth.
 Not every data variable has to have every dimension.
 For example, with ADCP data, the pressure data may just have dimension time while current profiles have dimensions time and depth (or distance from transducer or whatever is appropriate).
 Our convention (and a very common one) is that time is the only unlimited dimension.
 Unlimited dimensions can change size (for example if you want to append data).
 The size of all other dimensions is fixed at what you originally specify for a given netCDF.
 This is all done behind the scenes in the conversion code but is good to be aware of.
 Note: our files have dimension station_name_length which is weird and is something that is for some reason required for our data portal.